 Return and Renewal

-Response to Covid-19 and plans for a return to our facilities
+Response to Covid-19 and plans for a full return to our facilities

-Outdoor, in-person activities are currently permitted on the church grounds and offsite.
-Masking and social distancing is optional for those vaccinated and strongly encouraged for those not yet vaccinated.
+For outdoor, in-person activities, masking and social distancing is optional for those vaccinated and strongly encouraged for those not yet vaccinated.
 Church groups may meet indoors offsite with the same restrictions.

 For previous updates, see here.